kubernetes/minikube/docs/minikube_start.md

 ### Synopsis

-Starts a local kubernetes cluster using VM driver.
-This command assumes you have already installed one of the VM driver (virtualbox/vmwarefusion/kvm/xhyve/hyperv).
+Starts a local kubernetes cluster using Virtualbox.
+This command assumes you already have Virtualbox installed.

 ```
 minikube start